 Food has different components, called nutrients, like carbohydrates, fats, minerals, proteins, and vitamins, which are required for the maintenance of the body.
 These components are complex and cannot be used directly, so they are broken down into simpler components by the process of digestion.

 Different feeding habits of animals are the result of evolution.
 Among the terrestrial animals, the earliest forms were large amphibians that ate fish.
-While amphibians like frogs proceeded to feed on fish and following insects, reptiles began exploring two new food types, i.e. other four-legged animals, and later, plants.
+While amphibians like frogs fed on small fish and insects, the reptiles began feeding on other animals and plants.

 The specialization of organisms towards specific food sources and of course specific ways of eating is one of the major causes of evolution of form and function.
 For example, the differences in the parts of the mouth and shape of the teeth in whales, mosquitos, tigers, and sharks or distinct forms of beaks in birds, such as in hawks, woodpeckers, pelicans, hummingbirds, and parrots are results of adaptation to different types of eating by these animals.